simonsirak/BDPT/README.txt

-This README describes the contents of this hand-in, where you can find different things, and how you compile the program.
+This README describes the contents of this repository, where you can find different things, and how you compile the program.